ministryofjustice/cloud-platform-terraform-s3-bucket/README.md

 The bucket created will have a randomised name of the format `cloud-platform-7a5c4a2a7e2134a`.
 This ensures that the bucket created is globally unique.

+The bucket will be encrypted at rest using AES256 [see main.tf](https://github.com/ministryofjustice/cloud-platform-terraform-s3-bucket/blob/main/main.tf#L103-L109)

 ## Usage

 **This module will create the resources in the region of the providers specified in the *providers* input.